How To Find Rent Growth, Appreciation & Cash Flow Markets

 The Master Score is the best single indicator (if you only want to look at ONE scoring element); it integrates all data into a single score.
 A Strong Master Score indicates a high probability of continued strong real estate appreciation.

-(We also have similar Master Score maps, ranking tables and searchable filters for ALL Market levels, including City, County, Zip Code and even Neighborhoods!)
+(We also have similar Indicator Maps, ranking tables and searchable filters for ALL Market levels, including City, County, Zip Code and even Neighborhoods!)

-The map below comes from our new Home Value Finder and Master Score Heat Map tools.
+The map below comes from our new Home Value Finder and Indicator Map tools.
 It shows the statewide Median Home Value ranking compared to all states nationwide.

 The Pink & Purple colors represent the most expensive housing markets; Red and Orange colors indicate states with the lowest real estate values.